Medical Student Performance Evaluations

 MSPE appointments are available in Reno and Las Vegas June 29 - September 19, 2015.
 Students will begin to schedule appointments June 1.
 Appointment scheduling deadline: June 30, 2015.

-Please provide the information requested in the MSPE preparation document and upload via the online MSPE portal on the SharePoint site (access information will be sent via separate email).
+Please provide the information requested and upload via the online MSPE portal on the SharePoint site (access information will be sent via separate email).
 The MSPE preparation document contains instructions for completing your Unique Characteristic paragraph and questions assessing your strengths and weaknesses.
 Your thoughtful completion of this information will assist in the creation of your individual MSPE.

 Your appointment will be canceled if this form is not received one week prior to your MSPE meeting.